awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 + [New\-EC2ReservedInstance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2ReservedInstance.html)
 + [Get\-EC2ReservedInstance](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2ReservedInstance.html)

 If you already have a running instance that matches the specifications of the Reserved Instance, the billing benefit is immediately applied\.
 You do not have to restart your instances\.
 If you do not have a suitable running instance, launch an instance and ensure that you match the same criteria that you specified for your Reserved Instance\.
-For more information, see [Using your Reserved Instances](#reserved-instances-process)\.
+For more information, see [Using your Reserved Instances](using-reserved-instances.md)\.

 For examples of how Reserved Instances are applied to your running instances, see [How Reserved Instances are applied](apply_ri.md)\.

+## Buying from the Reserved Instance Marketplace<a name="ri-market-buying-guide"></a>

+You can purchase Reserved Instances from third\-party sellers who own Reserved Instances that they no longer need from the Reserved Instance Marketplace\.
+You can do this using the Amazon EC2 console or a command line tool\.
+The process is similar to purchasing Reserved Instances from AWS\.
+For more information, see [Buying Standard Reserved Instances](#ri-buying-standard)\.

+There are a few differences between Reserved Instances purchased in the Reserved Instance Marketplace and Reserved Instances purchased directly from AWS:
++ **Term** – Reserved Instances that you purchase from third\-party sellers have less than a full standard term remaining\.
+Full standard terms from AWS run for one year or three years\.
++ **Upfront price** – Third\-party Reserved Instances can be sold at different upfront prices\.
+The usage or recurring fees remain the same as the fees set when the Reserved Instances were originally purchased from AWS\.
++ **Types of Reserved Instances** – Only Amazon EC2 Standard Reserved Instances can be purchased from the Reserved Instance Marketplace\.
+Convertible Reserved Instances, Amazon RDS, and Amazon ElastiCache Reserved Instances are not available for purchase on the Reserved Instance Marketplace\.

+Basic information about you is shared with the seller, for example, your ZIP code and country information\.

+This information enables sellers to calculate any necessary transaction taxes that they have to remit to the government \(such as sales tax or value\-added tax\) and is provided as a disbursement report\.
+In rare circumstances, AWS might have to provide the seller with your email address, so that they can contact you regarding questions related to the sale \(for example, tax questions\)\.

+For similar reasons, AWS shares the legal entity name of the seller on the buyer's purchase invoice\.
+If you need additional information about the seller for tax or related reasons, contact [AWS Support](https://aws.amazon.com/contact-us/)\.

 ## Viewing your Reserved Instances<a name="view-reserved-instances"></a>